Bernard Saladin D'Anglure: Methodological contributions

 changes as prefabricated housing, and the beginnings of the process started by Inuit to create Nunavut.

-He has also expanded on some of the work for which he acted as a consultant, publishing Au Pays des Inuit: Un Film, un Peuple, une Légende (2002) as an ethnographic and historical companion to Kunuk's Atanarjuat.
+He also expanded on some of the work for which he acted as a consultant, publishing Au Pays des Inuit: Un Film, un Peuple, une Légende (2002) as an ethnographic and historical companion to Kunuk's Atanarjuat.

-He has collaborated closely with Igloolik Isuma Productions in production, editing, and counselling roles, and has maintained a close relationship with the community of Igloolik, Nunavut: his son, Guillaume Saladin, is one of the founding members of the Inuit circus troupe Artcirq.
+He collaborated closely with Igloolik Isuma Productions in production, editing, and counselling roles, and maintained a close relationship with the community of Igloolik, Nunavut: his son, Guillaume Saladin, is one of the founding members of the Inuit circus troupe Artcirq.

-Throughout his work as an anthropologist, d'Anglure has been a defender of autonomy and expression among the Inuit, as well as reappropriation of culture and anthropological data.
+Throughout his work as an anthropologist, d'Anglure was a defender of autonomy and expression among the Inuit, as well as reappropriation of culture and anthropological data.
 In 1974, he founded the Association Inuksiutiit Katimajiit Inc., a Canadian non-profit society whose primary purpose was to return to the Inuit the research data, such as land use maps and family trees, that he had collected.
 He helped to translate the first Inuktitut-language novel, Sanaaq, written by Mitiarjuk Nappaaluk and edited in 1983, into French.

-Theoretical Contributions
+Theoretical contributions

-Saladin d'Anglure has contributed a significant volume of literature on the subject of Inuit culture, particularly regarding gender constructions and cosmogony: he has authored one hundred and sixteen articles, seventeen books, and various other publications on the subject.
+Saladin d'Anglure contributed a significant volume of literature on the subject of Inuit culture, particularly regarding gender constructions and cosmogony: he authored one hundred and sixteen articles, seventeen books, and various other publications on the subject.

 Saladin D'Anglure's research on shamanism and gender brought to light a conception of Inuit shamans which was strongly dissociated with the traditionally accepted images of violence.
 In Être et renaître Inuit: homme, femme ou chamane (2006), he explores the conception of Inuit shaman as "boundary-crossers", who can navigate between the spiritual and material worlds as well as fall under a third conception of gender— separate from either male or female.
 This idea of shamanism as transcending the duality of gender contends with examinations of Inuit social life in winter conducted by Mauss.
-While Inuit spousal exchanges which had been declare "sexual communism" by Mauss, Saladin d'Anglure's analysis of shamanic practice argues the creation of a "third sex" as a balancing factor.
+While Inuit spousal exchanges which had been declared "sexual communism" by Mauss, Saladin d'Anglure's analysis of shamanic practice argues the creation of a "third sex" as a balancing factor.

 Saladin d'Anglure has also written on Inuit intrauterine narratives, which describe individual Inuit's experiences before birth—experiences that are remembered even into past lives and, as such, indicate some relationship with the concept of reincarnation.

-Though his analysis has been strongly influenced by the Structuralist school, Saladin d'Anglure has often deviated from the theories of Lévi-Strauss.
+Though his analysis was strongly influenced by the Structuralist school, Saladin d'Anglure often deviated from the theories of Lévi-Strauss.
 According to Lévi-Strauss' structuralism, Inuit should have more complex technology than Southern populations while maintaining a simpler kinship system; d'Anglure's data, however, indicated an extremely complex kinship system based on shamanism and reincarnation.

-Though he has never declared himself a theorist of the Structuralist school, they maintained a close professional relationship, with Lévi-Strauss writing the preface to Être et renaître Inuit and going so far as to declare it a future classic.
+Though he never declared himself a theorist of the Structuralist school, they maintained a close professional relationship, with Lévi-Strauss writing the preface to Être et renaître Inuit and going so far as to declare it a future classic.